ramo772/resturant_app/README.md

 ### Run on Device

-- run `npm start` and scan the qr code after install expo on your phone
+- run `npm start` and scan the qr code after install expo on your phone make sure that your laptop and your mobile on the same network

-### Start the web version

-- run `yarn start:web`